 - Peer tutoring: Members of the group take responsibility for learning different aspects of the topic being explored by the group.
 At each meeting, one or two members report back on the material they have researched.

-Each Circle should be comprised of 5-10 members, including the facilitator(s).
-If more people are interested, the Circle can be split into two Circles.
-Members are expected to attend and contribute to all meetings.
-Every Circle is expected to keep informal meeting minutes and produce a brief final report (a 1-3 page account of what the group discussed and worked upon).
-Final reports will be presented at Teaching Circles Capstone Luncheons sponsored by TLS and also posted to the TLS website.
+Members are expected to attend and contribute to the majority of meetings.
+Every circle is expected to keep informal meeting minutes and produce a brief report/presentation of findings.
+Final findings will be presented at a Teaching Circles Capstone Luncheon hosted by ILI.

-- Matching would-be Circle facilitators/topics with would-be Circle members through RIT-wide communication channels
+- Matching would-be circle facilitators/topics with would-be circle members through common RIT communication channels

 - Orienting and advising facilitators on group communications and logistics (e.g., appropriate and available meeting rooms)

-- Hosting a Teaching Circles Capstone Luncheon at the end of every semester to enable Circles to present their final reports and discuss the implications of their activities and findings for faculty development at RIT
+- Hosting a Teaching Circles Capstone Luncheon at the end of every semester to enable circles to present their findings and discuss the implications of those findings for teaching and learning at RIT

-- TLS will also consider facilitating the purchase of supporting materials (e.g., books) on a per-request basis.
+- ILI has a modest budget for teaching circles and will facilitate the purchase of supporting materials (e.g., books) on a per-request basis.